open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 ## Docker Compose

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s [services](https://docs.docker.com/get-started/part3/#about-services).
 Then, with a single command, you create and start all the services from your configuration.
-You can read more about Docker Compose at [Overview of Docker Compose](https://docs.docker.com/compose/overview/).
+You can read more about Docker Compose at [Docker Compose overview | Docker Docs](https://docs.docker.com/compose/).

 Now, take a look at [the YAML file for planet](https://github.com/open-learning-exchange/planet/blob/master/docker/planet.yml).
 There are 3 services in planet's docker-compose YAML file: